duffrecords/shell-scripts/README.md

 # shell-scripts
 a collection of shell utilities

-mkpasswd - generate a SHA-512 salt and password hash suitable for /etc/shadow
+mkpasswd.py - generate a SHA-512 salt and password hash suitable for /etc/shadow